holepunchto/lunte/README.md

 ### TypeScript (experimental)

 Set `"typescript": true` in `.lunterc` or pass `--typescript` to the CLI to opt into the experimental TypeScript/TSX parser powered by `@sveltejs/acorn-typescript`.
 When enabled, files ending in `.ts`, `.tsx`, `.cts`, `.mts`, or `.d.ts` are parsed with the plugin (JSX included).
-By default `.js`/`.mjs`/`.cjs` continue to use the vendored Acorn build for speed and stability—flip `"forceTsParser": true` in `.lunterc` (or pass `--force-ts-parser`, which implies `--typescript`) to force the TS parser for `.js` and pull `.jsx` into CLI glob expansion.
+By default `.js`/`.mjs`/`.cjs` continue to use the vendored Acorn build for speed and stability.
 The spike only proves parsing for now—rules still assume plain JavaScript, so type-only constructs may trigger `no-undef`/`no-unused-vars` until we finish the follow-up phases.

-With the flag on, you can opt into experimental dependency ambient-global scanning via `"experimental__enableTSAmbientGlobals": true` in `.lunterc`.
+With the TypeScript parser enabled, you can opt into experimental dependency ambient-global scanning via `"experimental__enableTSAmbientGlobals": true` in `.lunterc`.
 That pass walks installed declaration entry points (package `types`/`typings`, plus common `global*.d.ts` files in `node_modules`) and registers ambient globals so framework globals (e.g., Jest/Vitest) resolve without extra config.
 Left off by default.

 ### Plugins